CrossFit Coach

 What do you think of the shoes they make specifically for Crossfit training?
 Do they really help or are they just a gimmick?

-Asked by Brat about 10 years ago
+Asked by Brat over 10 years ago

 Some help a lot.